 Bug-killing insecticide may be used as a last resort when the other steps have failed.
 Remember, though, that insecticide has a bad odor that can be bothersome.

-If you are not sure with what you’re doing, it’s better to an exterminator to do the job.
+If you are not sure about what you’re doing, it’s better for an exterminator to do the job.

 Step 10: Spraying Borax Solution

 A solution that is made by mixing borax and warm water can be used effectively to kill clover mites on your plants or the ones that have entered the house.